ayoubbijarche/svelte-pocketbase-chatapp/README.md

     ./pocketbase serve
 #### enter email and password which are admin@gmail.com and admin123456

-### Now open another terminal instance and nvigate to svelte project dir and run using bun like this :
+### Now open another terminal instance and navigate to svelte project directory and run using bun like this :
     bun run dev

 #Enjoy!! :)